Laser-dressed partial density of states: Results

 \subsection{Field-free and time-dependent PDOS of ZnO}

 We illustrate how a laser-dressed PDOS can be used to analyze the behavior of a laser-driven material with calculations for a wurtzite ZnO crystal.
-The first observation of high harmonic generation in a bulk crystalline solid has been reported in a wurtzite ZnO crystal, showing a distinctly non-perturbative harmonic spectrum under a 3.25 $\mu$m driving laser at intensities exceeding 1 $\rm TW/cm^2$ \cite{HHG1}.
+The first observation of high harmonic generation in a bulk crystalline solid has been reported in a wurtzite ZnO crystal , showing a distinctly non-perturbative harmonic spectrum under a 3.25 $\mu$m driving laser at intensities exceeding 1 $\rm TW/cm^2$.
 We consider the driving electromagnetic field with a photon energy of 1.55 eV, an intensity of $5 \times 10^{12} \, \rm W/cm^2$, and the electric field polarization $\mathbf{\epsilon}$ aligned along the $z$ axis.
+High harmonic generation in ZnO was achieved by pulses of similar intensities and with a photon energy below the band gap \cite{HHG1}.
+Thus, interaction of ZnO with the field should lead to nonlinear and multiphoton effects.

 We first discuss the PDOS of wurtzite ZnO in the ground state.
 The calculations and detailed analysis of the PDOS of ZnO have been reported in Ref.~\cite{ZnO}, which we now briefly review.
 Fig.~\ref{fig:DOS}(b) shows the calculated PDOS of the valence states, which is in good agreement with the calculations in Ref.~\cite{ZnO}.
 The valence region is dominated by electronic states of strong O $2p$ and Zn $3d$ character.
+The Zn $s$-, $p$- and O $s$-projected PDOS are magnified by a factor of ten.
 The tetrahedral environment around the Zn atom leads to the $e_g-t_{2g}$ splitting of the $d$ states at energies around -5 eV -- -6 eV below the Fermi level.
-The $e_g$ states hybridize with the O $2p$ states to form bonding and intibonding states.
+The $e_g$ states hybridize with the O $2p$ states to form bonding and antibonding states.